USA CON Team-Based Trauma-Informed Integrated Behavioral Health (TBTI-IBH) ECHO®

 6 monthly sessions

 This ECHO® series, entitled Successful use of Team-based Telehealth in Trauma-informed Integrated Care Settings, will consist of six (6) sessions.
-All sessions are 90 minutes, from 11:30 p.m. until 1:00 p.m., Central Time.
+We encourage you to join in all sessions but attendance at all sessions is not mandatory.
+All sessions are 90 minutes, from 11:30 a.m. until 1:00 p.m., Central Time.

 |Session 1||April 2023||Thursday, April 27, 2023||Safety in Telehealth Delivery of Suicide Risk Assessment in Integrated Behavioral Healthcare|